SCEDC/chkcwb/README.md

 source ./chkcwb-venv/bin/activate
 ```

+Your virtual environment is now active.
+See under configuration to configure your chkcwb instance.
+See under usage for how to use chkcwb.

 Configuration
 --------------

-Edit chkcwb.cfg and modify as needed.
+Modify chkcwb.cfg as needed.
 Lines beginning with # are comments.
 The following are required to be set before chkcwb can be used.

 CWBQUERYPATH
 CWBIP